iparips/code-cutter/README.md

 ## Notice

 Code cutter is currently work in progress.
-It is missing most features.
-Please come again later.

 ## Intro

-Code Cutter is a tool to assist assessing Toy Robot implementations that come in form recruitment candidates.
+The reason I decided to create Code Cutter (CC) is to make my code reviews consistent and balanced.
+That way it is easier to compare the submissions from various candidates, and it ensures that the submitted code is reviewed from a number of important perspectives.

-It presents a user with a series of questions in four categories:
+CC presents a user with a series of questions in four categories:
 - User / Reviewer Experience
 - Object Oriented Design
 - Tesitng
 - Specific Technology (Ruby) Knowledge

 A report will be generated as a result of answering the quesitons which will summarise candidate's strengths and areas for improvement.

+## Usage Instructions

+Start the app with ```grunt serve```

+## To change questions / weightings

+edit ```data/questions.csv```
+run ```bundle exec rake csv:to_json``` copy the contents of ```out/questions.json``` to the value of data variable in ```questions.coffee```

 ## Work Pipeline